HIVEMIND23/LULZ23/README.md

 Like & Quote-RT and personally endorse the @HIVEMAGIC23's pinned tweet, whatever that is at that moment.
 It will change often.

-Ex.:
+i.e.:

 Quote-RT @HIVEMAGIC23's pinned tweet with something similar to this:

 "Dear followers, I'm playing #HIVEMIND23.
-Please check out this amazing and FREE ARTISTIC Infinite Alternate Reality Game (iARG) called #HIVEMIND23, follow @HIVEMAGIC23 and read https://pastebin.com/jj9FGQ5R slowly and carefully to JOIN US. #FINDTHEOTHERS23 You will LOVE IT!"
+Please check out this amazing and FREE ARTISTIC Infinite Alternate Reality Game (iARG), read http://docs.google.com/document/d/1k1cPbEwPEOBvJloxEX9VMyTgYNIU4VAZwpYLa8UKKOE slowly and carefully and JOIN US. #FINDTHEOTHERS23 "

-* Please ATTACH a picture/meme/gif related to #HIVEMIND23 to all your tweets so that they bee more visible and attractive to your followers.
-You can find #HIVEMIND23 artwork by searching for #HIVEMINDART23 but DO NOT BEE LAZY and create your own #HIVEMINDART23 to feed our Global #CONSCIOUSNESS.

-* Please consider to open your DMs to easily #FINDTHEOTHERS23 and to coordinate among ourselves.
+* Please consider opening your DMs to easily #FINDTHEOTHERS23 and to coordinate among ourselves.